abbycole/zebra/README.md

 Example from Stack Exchange that might help: http://stackoverflow.com/questions/15396755/using-loops-with-knitr-to-produce-multiple-pdf-reports-need-a-little-help-to

-##April 17
+## April 17
 This weeks To Do:
--Make the main script output to the output folder.
+* Make the main script output to the output folder.
--Make it possible to run everything using the single file in bin.
+* Make it possible to run everything using the single file in bin.
-Learn ggplot
+* Learn ggplot
-  -Stretch goal to make a stacked barchart that shows total intake by macronutrient (Carb, Pro, Fat) per day -Attainable goal is just get a graph in ggplot to work.
+  1. Stretch goal to make a stacked barchart that shows total intake by macronutrient (Carb, Pro, Fat) per day
+  2. Attainable goal is just get a graph in ggplot to work.